Northern white-breasted hedgehog

 The northern white-breasted hedgehog (Erinaceus roumanicus) is a species of hedgehog.

 Distribution

-The range of the species extends in the west as far as Poland, Austria and the former Yugoslavia, Albania, and south to Greece and the Adriatic Islands, including populations on Crete, Corfu and Rhodes.
-It is found eastwards through Russia and Ukraine, as far east as the Ob River in Siberia.
-It is widespread throughout this range, and there are no signs of a significant population decline.
+The range of the species extends in the west as far as Poland, Austria and the Croatian Adriatic Islands and as far south as continental Greece and Aegean Islands, including substantial populations on Crete, Corfu and Rhodes.
+It is found eastwards through Russia as far east as the Ob River in Siberia.
+It is widespread throughout this range, and there are no signs of a significant population decline in any specific region, with abundance in specific regions.

 Taxonomy

 Taxonomically, it was for a time considered to be a subspecies of E. europaeus, and later a subspecies of E. concolor.
-Since the 1990s, it has been considered a separate species in its own right, following new genetic and morphological studies, with five subspecies - E. roumanicus roumanicus, E. roumanicus bolkayi, E. roumanicus drozdovskii, E. roumanicus nesiotes, and E. roumanicus pallidus.
+Since the 1990s, it has been considered a separate species in its own right, following new genetic and morphological studies, with five subspecies - E. r. roumanicus, E. r. bolkayi, E. r. drozdovskii, E. r. nesiotes, and E. r. pallidus.

 Variation

 In Europe, the size of the northern white-breasted hedgehog in southern Europe was greater in comparison to white-breasted hedgehog in northern Europe.
 The size of the northern white-breasted hedgehog varied based on the temperature and precipitation, the size of the white-breasted hedgehog was larger in higher temperatures.
 The higher the precipitation, specifically summer precipitation, the smaller the size of the white-breasted hedgehog.